 Short-Term Effects of Marijuana on the Brain

 Marijuana also affects your coordination and reaction time.
-This is why it is not recommended to drive or operate machinery while under the influence.
+This is why driving or operating machinery while under the influence is not recommended.

 Long-Term Effects of Marijuana on the Brain